Xilinx/mlir-aie/programming_guide/section-2/section-2d/README.md

 ```
 Each compute tile can now be accessed by indexing into the `ComputeTiles` array.

-Once the tiles have been declared the next step is to setup the data movement using Object FIFOs.
-The simple design has a total of four double-buffered Object FIFOs and two object_fifo_links.
+Once the tiles have been declared, the next step is to set up the data movement using Object FIFOs.
+The simple design has a total of four double-buffered Object FIFOs and two `object_fifo_links`.
 The Object FIFOs move objects of datatype `<48xi32>`. `of_in` brings data from the Shim tile to the Mem tile and is linked to `of_in0` which brings data from the Mem tile to the compute tile.
 For the output side, `of_out0` brings data from the compute tile to the Mem tile where it is linked to `of_out` to bring the data out through the Shim tile.
 The corresponding code is shown below:
 ```python
 data_size = 48
 buffer_depth = 2